-To ensure our new teachers and staff are aware of the many opportunities provided to support their overall growth and development, the Diversity Retention & Recruitment Specialist employs a variety of methods to share this information with stakeholders.
-A monthly Diversity Retention & Recruitment Email Newsletter has been created to share this information as well as regular postings in the HCPS 411 weekly newsletter.
-Regular meetings are also held between the Diversity Retention & Recruitment Specialist and the Career Counseling Specialist to ensure new teachers and staff are informed regarding our ongoing support initiatives.
+To ensure our new teachers and staff are aware of the many opportunities provided to support their overall growth and development, the Diversity Retention and Recruitment Specialist employs a variety of methods to share this information with stakeholders.
+A monthly Diversity Retention and Recruitment email newsletter has been created to share this information as well as regular postings in the HCPS 411 Update weekly newsletter.
+Regular meetings are also held between the Diversity Retention and Recruitment Specialist and the Career Counseling Specialist to ensure new teachers and staff are informed regarding our ongoing support initiatives.
 At the school level, routine communication is provided with our Instructional Coaches to ensure they are informed about the district level supports to share them with the teachers and staff in their individual school settings.

-Additionally, HCPS has a Planned Program Beyond the Master's Degree (M30) and Master's Plus 60 (M60).
-The Planned Program Beyond the Master's Degree (M30) and the Master's Plus 60 (M60) programs recognize and compensate eligible employees who have completed coursework that bring value to themselves and HCPS.
+Additionally, HCPS has a Planned Program Beyond the M30 and M60.
+The Planned Program Beyond the M30 and M60 programs recognize and compensate eligible employees who have completed coursework that bring value to themselves and HCPS.